MKO First Nations Family Law

-Between 2000 and 2018, the MKO Child Welfare Secretariat continued to develop the draft MKO Family Law in collaboration with stakeholders, including the MKO leadership and community members, First Nations Child and Family Services Agencies, and the First Nations of Northern Manitoba Child and Family Services Authority.
+Between 2000 and 2018, the Secretariat continued to develop the draft MKO Family Law in collaboration with stakeholders, including the MKO leadership and community members, First Nations Child and Family Services Agencies, and the First Nations of Northern Manitoba Child and Family Services Authority.

 On June 21, 2019, Bill C-92, An Act respecting First Nations, Inuit, and Metis children, youth and families became law.
-In November 2019, the MKO Chiefs-in-Assembly directed the MKO Child Welfare Secretariat to update the draft MKO Family Law in relation to Bill C-92.
+In November 2019, the MKO Chiefs-in-Assembly directed the Secretariat to update the draft MKO Family Law in relation to Bill C-92.

 Federal Legislation on Indigenous Child Welfare

-On January 1, 2020, the federal law, An Act respecting First Nations, Inuit, and Metis children, youth and families (the Act), came into effect.
-The Act enables First Nations to develop their own laws for child welfare.
+On January 1, 2020, the federal law, An Act respecting First Nations, Inuit, and Metis children, youth and families, came into effect.
+The federal Act enables Indigenous communities to develop their own laws for child and family services.

 MKO Family Law

-Since 2020, as directed by the MKO leadership, the MKO Child Welfare Secretariat continued to develop the draft MKO Family Law in relation to the federal Act and create a template law for all MKO communities to adopt if they choose.
-The MKO Child Welfare Secretariat has been working with Mack Law Corp. in developing the draft MKO Family Law.
-In May 2021, a fourth draft of the MKO Family Law was developed.
+Since 2020, as directed by the MKO leadership, the MKO Child Welfare Secretariat continued to develop the draft MKO Family Law in relation to the federal Act and create a template law for all MKO communities to use and customize if they choose.
+The Secretariat has been working with Mack Law Corp. in developing the draft MKO Family Law Template.